The Grammy-nominated band brought reggae music to MNSU

 Fronted by the unmistakably distinct presence of the literally dreaded Peewee Dread, the band performed numerous songs from their first album to their latest, spanning 21 years.

-One song that touched hearts was their performance of “Stew Peas & Rice” that spoke about the love of a mother, something everyone can relate to.
+One song that touched hearts was their performance of “Stew Peas & Rice” that spoke about the love of a mother, something many can relate to.

 Formed in 1998, the colorful band’s members are from Jamaica, New Orleans, Turkey, and Minnesota, and if that alone doesn’t hint at how diversely beautiful their music is, you might want to hop on your favorite streaming platform and give their songs a listen.